aptise/peter_sslers/README.md

 #### `is_active`

-If a domain is "active", then it is actively managed and should be included in certificate renewals or generating nginx configuration.
+If a domain is "active", then it is actively managed and should be included in certificate renewals or generating Nginx configuration.

 ### Certificate